EPCCTeresa/rps_api/README.md

 Now the server is ready to receive petitions.
 There are two options:

 1. Go to a web browser and use the url: http:/localhost::3000.
-Would need to follow the flow of the app by clicking on "Start" and after that the user will be redirected to a form where they can choose the movement.
-The user will need to use "rock", "paper" or "scissors" in the textfield "Choice".
+The user will need to follow the flow of the app by clicking on "Start" and after that the user will be redirected to a form where they can choose the movement.
+The user will need to provide the name and use "rock", "paper" or "scissors" in the textfield "Choice".
 In case the user enters an invalid option, the bot wins.
 2. Use a HTTP client and make a POST call to the url: http://localhost:3000/result/create?name="user_name"&move="user_move" The user will need to use their name instead of "user_name" and also will need to indicate one of the moves indicated above in the point 1.